imran-maia/COPDGen-Lung-CT-Registration/README.md

 Author(s): **Mohammad Imran Hossain**, Muhammad Zain Amin
 <br>University of Girona (Spain), Erasmus Mundus Joint Master in Medical Imaging and Applications

+**Abstract:** The process of image registration not only aids in diagnosing directly from the aligned images but also significantly impacts the performance of algorithms supporting medical imaging diagnosis.
+This project used inspiratory and expiratory Breath-Hold CT image pairs from the COPDgene study repository.
+Our experimentation focused on various aspects of the registration framework, including the similarity metric, geometric transformation, interpolation, and resolutions.
+By preprocessing intensities, we reduced variations across images, enhancing comparability and facilitating easier image registration.
+Utilizing Elastix and Transformix computer software, we performed intensity-based registrations (rigid and non-rigid) on unsegmented and segmented lung structures.
+By defining the region of interest and eliminating non-essential areas, our approach yielded an average mean TRE (Target Registration Error) of **2.08 ± 2.26 mm**, showcasing the effectiveness of our approach and fine-tuned parameters.
+Furthermore, using VoxelMorph, we obtained an average mean TRE of **2.18 ± 2.74 mm** for the same cases.